sj26/mailcatcher/README.md

 3. Go to http://localhost:1080/
 4. Send mail through smtp://localhost:1025

+Use `mailcatcher --help` to see the command line options.
 The brave can get the source from [the GitHub repository][mailcatcher-github].

 ### Bundler